ferdonof/backendDevTest/readme.md

 By the other hand, I
 created [resilience4j-approach](https://github.com/ferdonof/backendDevTest/tree/resilience4j-approach) branch, with a resilience4j approach.
-I didn't worked with resilience4j before, but after a bit of research and hands-on I thinks the goal was achieved.
+I didn't worked with resilience4j before, but after a bit of research and hands-on I think the goal was achieved.
 However, I think this could be better having more research.
 The resilience4j configuration is this: